 W3 boasts you can get at least a 10x improvement in overall site performance when fully configured.

 Take a look at this guide by Smashing Magazine for more ways to speed up your WordPress blog.

 How to optimise your imagery

 Don’t forget to optimise your images for Google search too!
-Image rich websites can benefit from traffic coming via Google Image search, but only if Google understands what your images actually are.
+Image-rich websites can benefit from the traffic coming via Google Image search, but only if Google understands what your images actually are.

 Learn to optimise images for search engines with our beginners guide.
 Here are a few key takeaways from that article:

 - A descriptive file name for your images.
 “DCM9342782.jpg” means nothing to both Google and your visitors.
 Name your images files appropriately.

 Analytics and Webmaster Tools are tool vital Google tools every marketer should be proficient in using.